-Influencers.
-For those in the marketing field, they are one of the coolest and most effective marketing options available.
+Influencer marketing is one of the coolest and most effective marketing options available for those in the marketing field.
 For the rest of the world, influencers are, by far, the most credible sources of information about various products and services.
-We have been coming across this word — influencers, a lot, lately.
-So much so that one can't help but wonder how they can also get onboard (if they haven't already!) this new bandwagon in marketing and sales.
-So, without wasting any more time introducing this topic, let me jump right into it.
+We have been coming across this word — influencers, a lot lately.
+So much so that one can’t help but wonder how they can also get on board (if they haven’t already!) this new bandwagon in marketing and sales.
+So, without wasting any more time introducing this topic, let us jump right into it.

 The earliest example?
 You’d be surprised!